Faith Hubley: Career

-Preservation
+Preservation, Legacy, and Accolades

 The Academy Film Archive preserved several of Faith Hubley's films, including A Smattering of Spots, A Doonesbury Special, and The Hole.

-Awards

 Faith Hubley received honors from the Cannes, Venice, London, and San Francisco film festivals.
 She won fourteen CINE Golden Eagle awards, and received honorary doctorates from the University of Chicago, Columbia College, and Hofstra University.
 Her 1981 animated film "Enter Life" can be seen at the Smithsonian Institution's National Museum of Natural History, as part of the Early Life exhibit.
 In 1995, the National Gallery of Art presented a retrospective program of her works.

+To coincide with the unveiling of a historical marker for her husband, John Hubley, in his hometown of Marinette, Wisconsin, Marinette's mayor Steve Genisot proclaimed May 20, 2023 "John and Faith Hubley Day" in Wisconsin.
+Though not a native of Wisconsin, Faith Hubley was recognized for being "unarguably [one] of the most important figures in the history of independent animation, and indeed independent film".

 Death

-Faith Hubley died in 2001, aged 77, in New Haven, Connecticut, following her long battle with breast cancer, 26 years after her initial diagnosis.
+Faith Hubley died in 2001, age 77, in New Haven, Connecticut, following a long battle with breast cancer, 26 years after her initial diagnosis.

 Family

 She married John Hubley in 1955.
-The couple had four children: Mark Hubley, animator Emily Hubley, musician/artist Georgia Hubley, and Hamp Hubley.
-Their children's voices were featured in a number of their films.
+The couple raised four children: Mark Hubley (from Faith's first marriage), film editor Raymond (Ray) Hubley, animator Emily Hubley, and musician/artist Georgia Hubley.
+The voices of the couple's young children were featured in a number of their films.